dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 ::: moniker range="< aspnetcore-3.0"

 > [!WARNING]
-> Prior to 3.0, client for SignalR doesn't automatically reconnect.
+> Prior to 3.0, the JavaScript client for SignalR doesn't automatically reconnect.
 You must write code that will reconnect your client manually.

 ::: moniker-end